schmmd/www.schmitztech.com/_posts/food/2020-08-05-fishnchips.md

 * Sea Js, Port Townsend.
 Best fish and chips in Washington, but you might skip on the coffee.

-* Lockspot, Seatle.
+* Lockspot, Seattle.
 A favorite place to eat fish and chips on a dark and stormy Tuesday night, before a late night walk through the pitch dark in Discovery Park.
 Plus they have a happy hour special on Tuesday before 7!

 * Pacific Inn, Seattle.
 Delicious breaded fish and chips.
+The hobo on the sign recommends them too!

 * The Big W, Bayview.
 A large fish fillet with excellent fries